 Have you just found out your child has a hearing loss?

-If you have a newborn, have they been screened for hearing loss?
+If you have a newborn, has he or she been screened for hearing loss?

-HLAA is here for parents.
-We have created a Parents Section just for you.
-The goal is to give you information and resources to help you make informed decisions about your child’s hearing loss.
+Here is information and resources to help you make informed decisions about your child’s hearing loss.
 The choices are yours to make for your children, but gather all the information on possible options.